 (b) Offices; Multibranch Parties.
 The provisions of Section 10(a) will be applicable.
 For the purpose of Section 10(c): Party A is not a Multibranch Party and Party B is not a Multibranch Party.

 (c) Calculation Agent.
-The Calculation Agent is Party A.
+The Calculation Agent is Party A unless an Event of Default, Potential Event of Default, or an Early Termination Date has been occurred in which the Defaulting Party or Affected Party is the Calculation Agent, in which case, Party B shall be the Calculation Agent, or unless otherwise specified in a Confirmation in relation to the relevant Transaction.
+Failure of a party acting as Calculation Agent to comply with or perform any of its agreements or obligations in that capacity shall not be an Event of Default with respect to such party under this Agreement.
+The sole remedy of the other party with respect to such failure will be the right, but not the obligation, upon notice to the non-performing Calculation Agent, and provided that such failure is continuing, to designate itself or a third party as a replacement Calculation Agent for as long as such failure continues.
+If such right is exercised, the designation shall be binding on the party then currently designated as the Calculation Agent.
+In the event a calculation or determination is disputed by Party B, the parties shall first endeavor to resolve such dispute.
+If the parties are unable to resolve such dispute within a commercially reasonable time, the parties shall mutually select a dealer in the applicable commodity to act as Calculation Agent with respect to the issue in dispute.

 (d) Credit Support Documents.
 Details of any Credit Support Document, each of which is incorporated by reference in, and made part of, this Agreement and each Confirmation (unless provided otherwise in a Confirmation) as if set forth in full in this Agreement or such Confirmation: (i) Guaranty dated as of the date hereof by Enron Corp. in favor of Party B as beneficiary thereof in the form attached hereto as Exhibit A and (ii) ISDA Credit Support Annex attached hereto as Annex A.